KhrystynaDubovyk/RequirementsTest/TRS/iAP over BT re-connection.md

 2.
-In case mobile app sends `<RegisterAppInterface>` during "AppTransportChangeTimer" + "AppTransportChangeTimerAddition"*N timer and "UUID" and appID parameters match with closed session
+In case mobile app sends `<RegisterAppInterface>` during "AppTransportChangeTimer" + "AppTransportChangeTimerAddition"*N timer and "UUID" and "appID" parameters match with closed session

 SDL must:
 - consider such app as re-registered app